Touch Controls Not Responding in iOS Emulators — Fix

 - Set dead zones carefully to avoid ghost inputs.

 - For shooters, map critical actions to physical buttons to bypass touch timing issues.
-More tips are in best controller setups for emulator gaming on iPhone.
+More tips are in best controller setup for Android emulator gaming on iPhone.

 Troubleshooting by Symptom